Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Encoded Instruction Graphs Framework

 \subsubsection{Independent Validation}

 The simplest approach is to encode mission instructions individually and independently.
-In this case, an encoded instruction set can be sent to the robot, similar to the approach followed in~\cite{ferrer2019secure} but where only the leaves of the Merkle tree would be sent.
-This set of instructions does not define a graph structure and does not represent the main interest of this paper.
-However, these instructions can be utilized as the root of an encoded instruction graph, or as a trigger for starting a parallel process at the robot.
+In this case, an encoded instruction set can be sent to the robot, similar to the approach followed in~\cite{ferrer2019secure}.
+However, this set of instructions does not define a graph structure and does not represent the main interest of this paper.

 An additional layer of security can be added by introducing time or spatial constraints.
-Time constraints (e.g., introducing a timestamp in the hash) provide an extra layer of security against attacks that could spoof the encoded data and reproduce it later, even if the data itself cannot be decoded.
+Time constraints (e.g., hashing a timestamp together with the data of interest) provide an extra layer of security against attacks that could spoof the encoded data and reproduce it at a different time.
 Similarly, spatial constraints can be added by including the robot's location in the hash.
 This, however, only prevents the replication of the robot's behavior in other locations.